ellipsis-drive/ellipsis-google-earth-engine-porting/README.md

 **Usage**
 To use this tool, simply clone this repository or copy the script file to an empty directory and run `python3 ellipsis_ee_importer.py`.

-It will ask for your ellipsis drive login credentials and permissions to access your google earth engine projects.
+***First it will ask for*** your ellipsis drive login credentials and permissions to access your google earth engine projects.

-After this it will ask you for the id of a Google Earth Engine asset to migrate.
+***After this it will ask*** you for the id of a Google Earth Engine asset to migrate.
 The id of an assets looks as follows:
 `projects/[ee-username]/assets/[yourassetname]`.

 You can find this id in the Google Earth Engine UI in the following way